Great lake activities, and the place to go for eel, fruit and flowers

 Hamamatsu landmark Act Tower resembles a giant harmonica

-The famous Shogun Tokugawa Ieyasu (1543-1616) built Hamamatsu Castle
+The famous shogun Tokugawa Ieyasu (1543-1616) was lord of Hamamatsu Castle

 Hamamatsu considers itself the town of music.
 If you make music or just love listening to it, plan a visit to the Hamamatsu Museum of Musical Instruments.
-Around 1200 musical instruments from around the world are displayed here.
+Around 1,500 musical instruments from around the world are displayed here.
 You can even play some of them.